EMDR Therapy in Surrey

 What if you could process trauma—without telling the story over and over again?

-EMDR therapy offers a way to release trauma at its root—without having to retell, relive, or re-analyze everything.
+EMDR therapy offers a way to release trauma at its root.
+You don’t have to retell, relive, or re-analyze everything to heal.

-At Tidal Trauma Centre in Cloverdale, Surrey, our trauma-informed EMDR therapists offer a gentle, structured process to help your system resolve painful memories and build new internal safety.
+At Tidal Trauma Centre in Cloverdale, Surrey, our trauma-informed EMDR therapists offer a gentle and structured process to help your system resolve painful memories and begin to build new internal safety.

 What Is EMDR Therapy?